BednarikK23/fccamp/goLang/Readme.md

-Really beatufil language I am really happy  I started learning it, lloking forward to do more lrojects in it.
+Really beatuful language I am really happy I started learning it, loking forward to do more projects in it.